kassko/data-mapper/README.md

 ### Api usage: Configure the DataMapper ###

 The DataMapper has several settings.
-Its default settings are often appropriate but not everytime.
+Its default settings are sometimes not appropriate.

 For example, if you want to use another mapping format than the default one ('annotation'), you need to configure the DataMapper before its instanciation: